-Recipients not yet eligible for Medicare with household income at or below 200% of the poverty level may apply for a 30% reduction in the cost of medical and pharmacy premiums.
-In 2017, OPERS expanded the low-income discount policy for surviving spouses.
-Surviving spouses enrolled in Medicare Parts A and B meeting the income requirements of the program are eligible to continue receiving a 2018 spousal HRA allowance for health care in 2019.
+Retirees not yet eligible for Medicare with household income at or below 200% of the poverty level may apply for a 30% reduction in the cost of medical and pharmacy premiums.
+In 2017, OPERS expanded the low income discount policy for surviving spouses.
+Surviving spouses enrolled in Medicare Parts A and B that meet the income requirements of the program are eligible to continue receiving a 2019 spousal HRA allowance for health care.
 Recipients who may be eligible for the discount or the HRA allowance are required to provide proof of income and re-apply each year.